djotaku/adventofcode/2016/Day_05/README.md

 Given the actual Door ID and this new method, what is the password?

 Answer: f2c730e5
+## Commentary / Approach to the Problem
+### Part 1
+In 2015 Day 4 I used the hashing algorithms for Python, Perl, and Ruby.
+So I decided to start there.
+Part 1 seemed pretty easy and straightforward.
+I was able to take that 2015 code and just modify it slightly to get the answer to part 1.

+### Part 2
+What was most difficult was making this work in each language.
+The idea behind the problem itself wasn't too bad.

 ## What I Learned

 ### Generic